 To fry the eggs:

 I love fried eggs, but I can’t stand when the whites aren’t fully set, and I am of the unpopular opinion that yolks should only be a little bit runny.
-I’m a fan of over-easy eggs but can literally never get them right, so I figured out a method that involves no flipping that yields the perfect fried egg: the bottom is crispy, the whites are solid, and the yolk comes out about halfway cooked.
+I’m a fan of over-easy eggs but can literally never get them right, but luckily my mom figured out a method that involves no flipping that yields the perfect fried egg: the bottom is crispy, the whites are solid, and the yolk comes out about halfway cooked.

 - Melt 2 tbsp butter in a pan over medium heat.
 It’ll look like a lot but it’ll make sure that the bottom gets golden and crispy without sticking.